maarten-pennings/6502/1clock/README.md

 ![Oscilator board](6502-crystal-board.jpg)

-If we put the scope on the clock output, we get a 1MHz pulse (1 period is 2 divisions or 500 ns).
+If we put the scope on the clock output, we get a 1MHz pulse (1 period is 2 divisions of 500 ns).

 ![Oscilator board](6502-crystal-output.jpg)